The three essentials of good customer experiences

-In fact the most recent Gartner Customer Experience in Marketing Survey found more than two-thirds of marketers said their companies compete mostly on the basis of customer experience.
-In two years’ time, 81% say they expect to be competing mostly or completely on the basis of customer experience.
+The Gartner Customer Experience in Marketing Survey found more than two-thirds of marketers said their companies compete mostly on the basis of customer experience.
+81% say they expect to be competing mostly or completely on the basis of customer experience.

 So if experience is such a differentiator and driver for business success, what are the fundamentals businesses need to have in place to create customer delight and build trust and loyalty?
 From our work with businesses over the years, and in supporting many customer feedback surveys for our clients, we have found good customer experiences tend to flow from these 3 central pillars...

 Not only is this a key fundamental for creating a positive first impression with a customer, it’s essential for building and maintaining their trust throughout and beyond the purchasing decision.
 Customers will be impressed by, or disappointed in, how quickly you respond to them and deliver the solution they’re after.